ComputationalProteomicsUnit/maker/RECIPES.md

 # More `maker` recipes

-To use any of these contributed reciepes, copy the relevant chunks into your `.makerrc` file or add new targets as described in the `README.md` file.
+To use any of these contributed recipes, copy the relevant chunks into your `.makerrc` file or add new targets as described in the `README.md` file.